sandstorm/dependency-analysis/README.md

 In larger graphs with multiple cycles the color of the edges helps to follow single cycles.
-Since in the present of cycles layers cease to exist, the graph becomes tangled.
+Since in the presence of cycles layers cease to exist, the graph becomes tangled.
-The colors of the nodes still indicate on which level the node **might** be.
+The colors of the nodes still indicate on which level the node *might* be.

 ![Graph with several cycles](./images/several-cyclic-dependencies.svg)

 ## How to debug and break cycles

-If you plan to clean up a project and remove cycles I suggest the following
+If you plan to clean up a project and remove cycles I suggest the following:
-* start in thick edges to break multiple cycles at once
+* start on thick edges to break multiple cycles at once
 * increase the `--depth` to get some insights where the cycles come from

 ### Cycles disappear with increased depth

 Lucky you, there are no cycles between classes.
-Re-ordering a few classes into packages should do the trick.
+Re-ordering a few classes and packages should do the trick.

 ### Cycles between classes